iiSHKAS/SHKAS-STREAM-MANAGER/README.md

 ### 1️⃣ Home Page

 On this page, you can:
-- Manually edit the stream title.
+- manually edit the stream title for both platforms at once if you want.
-- View the current stream status and platform.
+- view the current status

 ![Home Page](images/Home_page.png)